civo/docs/content/docs/compute/create-an-instance.md

 To deploy GPU workloads on Civo Instances, [select a GPU optimized image](#4-select-image) from within the [instance creation page](https://dashboard.civo.com/instances/new).

+For an end-to-end walkthrough — including the Civo CUDA disk images and the single-GPU NVLink behaviour — see [GPU instances](./gpu-instances.md).

 <Tabs groupId="create-instance">

 <TabItem value="dashboard" label="Dashboard">